MishkaRogachev/command-queue-executor/README.md

 10. Added alternate random commands producer for more heavlily-loaded testing
 11. Removed retry params since amqp091-go library already handles transient errors
 12. Added github actions CI and parametrisation for RabbitMQ url
-13. Refactor producer to have more flexible mechanism for testing
+13. Refactor producer to have more flexible mechanism for testing and cleaner code
+14. Refactor consumer & server to have concurrent workers.
+Split request handling to use unbuffered channels